The Digestive Wellness IBS Diet

 We have found that using a combination of the FODMAPs Diet, Specific Carbohydrate Diet, and the Fast Tract Diet provides the most effective approach to reducing digestive symptoms and this forms the first phase of our eating plan.

 It is important to note that, while removing fermentable carbohydrates will provide symptomatic relief for most people, it won’t address the underlying reasons for your symptoms, such as dysbiosis, SIBO, parasites or altered gastric secretions.
 The diet is mostly temporary and is designed to starve the pathogens, yeasts and parasites, and is most effective when used in conjunction with other treatments that address these conditions.

 Other important goals of the diet are to reduce inflammation, assist the re-population of beneficial bacteria and to help repair the gut wall.
 In the second phase of our treatment plan, we carefully introduce certain medicinal foods, along with prebiotic and fermented foods, to further assist in this process.

-We understand that making dietary changes can be challenging, so we have made the implementation of this eating plan as easy as possible, providing you with:
+We understand that making dietary changes can be challenging, so we have made the implementation of this IBS Diet as easy as possible, providing you with: